 Smile Maker is dedicated to helping patients preserve as much of their natural smile as possible.
 However, when other General or Restorative Treatments fail, extraction can become necessary.
 Removing a tooth can eliminate infection, which not only saves your other teeth but can also prevent the development of other serious health conditions.
 Tooth extraction also can also eliminate any pain caused by your decayed or infected tooth.
 We also can replace your tooth with a natural-looking restoration so you can chew, speak, and smile with confidence.

 If you suspect your tooth is infected or damaged, do not wait to contact us and schedule an appointment.
-If we cannot repair your tooth, we will remove it to help preserve the rest of your smile.
+If we cannot repair your tooth, we will remove it, so we can help preserve the rest of your smile.

 Please use this form to contact us.
 We will get back to you as soon as possible.